‘Unprofessional, vile and sexist’ - Guyana Chronicle

 One social media user wrote: “This is a vile personal attack, beneath the dignity of the position you hold.
 It is better left out of the political space.”

-Another wrote: “As women are disproportionately judge by appearance in politics…the quote is false gendered, equivalence to say the least…and sexist at worst.”
+Another wrote: “As women are disproportionately judged by appearance in politics…the quote is false gendered, equivalence to say the least…and sexist at worst.”

-Manickchand in recent weeks has taken a notably hands-on role in reshaping the country’s local governance landscape, chairing a high-level committee tasked with executing major rehabilitation works across Georgetown’s ageing drainage and irrigation network.
+Manickchand, who previously served as Education Minister, in recent weeks has taken a notably hands-on role, as Local Government Minister, in supporting and executing the objectives set by the President, Dr. Irfaan Ali, in his goal of reshaping the country’s local landscape, starting with major rehabilitation and enhancement works across Georgetown.

 The initiative, one of the most extensive undertaken in the capital in years, aims to modernise critical infrastructure, reduce chronic flooding, and improve long-term urban resilience.